2024 NBA Finals: Game 3

 Up until the final quarter, the Mavericks, excluding Irving and Dončić, combined for only 19 points.
-The Celtics initially continued their barrage into the fourth quarter, capitalized by a three-pointer from White a minute in to extend the lead to 21 points.
-However, the Mavericks proceeded to go on a 22–2 run, with contributions from P. J. Washington and Dereck Lively II, cutting the lead down to 93–90 for three consecutive minutes, but during that time Dončić critically fouled out with 4:12 remaining.
-Lively later flushed a dunk to put the Celtics lead at 100–98 until Brown hit a mid-range jump shot with 1:01 left.
-From there, Washington, Irving and Tim Hardaway Jr. each missed their three-point attempts as a foul on Tatum with 14.6 seconds left allowed him to make free throws to secure the game and avoid what could have potentially tied the largest comeback from a fourth-quarter deficit in NBA history.
+The Celtics initially continued their offensive momentum into the fourth quarter, capitalized by a three-pointer from White a minute in to extend the lead to 21 points.
+However, the Mavericks proceeded to go on a 22–2 run, with contributions from P. J. Washington and Dereck Lively II, cutting the deficit to 93–90.
+During this stretch, Dončić fouled out with 4:12 remaining.
+Lively later scored a dunk to put the Celtics lead at 100–98 until Brown hit a mid-range jump shot with 1:01 left.
+Sam Quinn of CBS Sports retrospectively viewed Brown's shot as "the dagger that won that contest for Boston."
+From there, Washington, Irving, and Tim Hardaway Jr. each missed their three-point attempts as a foul on Tatum with 14.6 seconds left allowed him to make free throws to secure the game and preventing what would have tied the largest comeback from a fourth-quarter deficit in NBA history.

 As was done for Bill Walton prior to Game 1, a moment of silence was held before the game for Jerry West, who died earlier that same day at the age of 86.
 West's silhouette was the basis for the NBA logo, and he was an NBA champion as a player in 1972 with the Los Angeles Lakers and also a further eight times as an executive with the Lakers and Golden State Warriors.